Are your Spanish skills ready for a tune up?

 While Rockalingua charges for some services, the songs themselves are free, and many songs also offer free corresponding activities to aid your learning even more.

-FluentU offers a massive library of entertaining songs that will help you learn Spanish and improve your skills.
-This includes songs performed by and for Spanish speakers, as well as those designed for Spanish learners like you and me.
+FluentU helps you learn Spanish in context by combining authentic videos with learner tools.
+The video library includes songs performed by and for Spanish speakers, as well as those designed for Spanish learners.

 Every video comes with interactive subtitles.
 So, when you choose a music video or something else to sing along with, you’ll find that all the lyrics are translated for you.
 You can hover over any word or phrase to see the translation, along with a helpful image and an audio pronunciation clip.